 Oct 8, 2014

 Rüsselsheim/Aachen.
 Opel is continuously improving the efficiency of its conventionally powered vehicles and thus reducing its fleet CO2 emissions.
 The next step of this strategy is the development of an innovative active full-face shutter.
-Michael Ableson, Speaker of the Management Board Adam Opel AG and Vice President Vehicle Engineering, presented the shutter at this year’s Aachen Colloquium, the largest automotive and engine technology congress in Europe.
+Michael Ableson, Speaker of the Management Board Adam Opel GmbH and Vice President Vehicle Engineering, presented the shutter at this year’s Aachen Colloquium, the largest automotive and engine technology congress in Europe.

 “We are serious about reducing CO2 emissions.
 Electric cars are part of that effort, but instead of focusing on a single solution, we aim to meet our responsibility for protecting the climate and satisfy our customers with a portfolio of more affordable technologies,” said Ableson.